cockroachdb/docs/v2.0/admin-ui-node-map.md

 The Localities debug page displays the following:

-- Localities configuration that you set up while starting the nodes with the `--localities` options.
+- Localities configuration that you set up while starting the nodes with the `--locality` flags.
 - Nodes corrsponding to each locality.
 - Latitude and longitude coordinates for each locality/node.